fbpx

 Trayning Tractor Pull & Burn Outs

 The Trayning Burnouts, Tractor Bull & Mud Bog is a full day event great for those who enjoy seeing some real motor sports fun up close!
 The event is held at the Trayning Recreation Ground on Sutherland St in the centre of Trayning.
-Entry is only $10 for adults, $25 for a family, and $5 for kids under 16.
-Gates open at 10 am, with food and drinks including a licensed bar available all day as well as a bouncy castle for the kids.
+Tickets available at the Gate.
+Gates open at 10 am, with food and drinks including a licensed bar available all day as well as entertainment for the kids.
 The event has been structured so that the viewing area at the Recreation Centre is as close as possible to all the action, which includes timed burn outs, mud bog and tractor pull events.

 Koorda Show